 Who is Karamo Brown?
 There’s many powerful ways we could answer this question, including to honor his success as a TV personality, writer, activist, and producer.
-Alternatively, we could use his personal identities, which include being a father to two boys, soon-to-be-husband (he’s engaged to long-time partner, Ian Brown), and social worker.
+Alternatively, we could use his personal identities, which include being a father to two boys and and a social worker.
+For many years, he was also partnered with his boyfriend and fiancée, Ian Brown.

 If you’re anything like me, you’re in awe of Karamo, because he traversed a complicated childhood that involved abuse of his mother by his father, homophobia, and confusing religious messages.
 Despite these challenges, Karamo has risen from to epic levels of stardom—perhaps most notably, as Netflix’s resident “Culture Expert” on the Queer Eye reboot.